 The Adjame wetland area in the delta of the Mono River at the border to Benin and Togo comprises of 2250 Km2.
-After a series of preparatory steps, the biosphere reserve has very good chances of being classified under the MAB-UNESCO world network.
-The project aims to sustainably secure the biodiversity and ecosystem services of the targeted reserve especially for the local communities.
-Thus the reserve should be protected, sustainably used and have a participatory cross-border management.
-Ecosystem services with a special significance for flood risk management will be anchored in the development plans and initiatives of the region.
-The good practices and experiences will be remoulded and incorporated in international networks.
-Through a combined handling of biodiversity and ecosystem protection, the project makes a lasting contribution to the implementation of the CBD and also enhances the ecosystem-based climate change adaptation capacity of the region.
+The aim of the project was to sustainably secure the biodiversity and ecosystem services of the area especially for the local communities.
+In doing so, the future biosphere reserve was to be protected, sustainably used and have a participatory cross-border management.
+Ecosystem services, with a particular emphasis on flood risk management were anchored in the development plans and initiatives of the region.
+The good practices and experiences have been compiled and incorporated into international networks.
+By combining the protection of biodiversity and ecosystem services, the project made a sustainable contribution to the implementation of the CBD and the region’s ecosystem-based capacity to adapt to climate change.

 State of implementation/results

-- Two local development plans are already taking into account preservation of biodiversity and ecosystem services
+- Two local development plans were taking into account preservation of biodiversity and ecosystem Services.

-- A watershed plan taking into account conservation of biodiversity and ecosystem services is in preparation
+- A watershed plan taking into account conservation of biodiversity and ecosystem services has been prepared.

 - In 2017, land was afforested in the intervention areas of Naglanou, Adjamé, Bouche du Roy, Akissa, Chenal de Gbaga and Godjè-Godjin.